alexts8/BetterRecs/README.md

 This application requires a Spotify acount to run correctly.
 If you would like to log in with your own Spotify account, the account's email address needs to be added to an application whitelist.
-Please be aware that this account doesnt have a significatnt Spotify listening history, and so the "Profile" page may not display much data.

 Please also note that the application may face difficulties running in eduroam/public WIFI connections, due to their network restrictions.
 Please use a personal WIFI connection.